 Creating excellent video content relies on great ideas, execution, and people.
-But, one core component to a top-quality video is editing.
+But, one core component to a top-quality video editing.
 Sometimes something doesn’t go quite right during filming.
 Other times, a specific part isn’t necessary.
-To maximize the quality of the end product, video editing is a must.
+To maximise the quality of the end product, video editing is a must.

 It can be tough to know where to start with video editing.
 It has many moving parts, from the right editing software to the proper skill set.
 In this article, we will be going over the best video editing tips to ensure you are well equipped to start video editing like a pro, whether you are a beginner or otherwise.

 1. Learn the baseline skills

 Before you begin video editing, learning the basics will provide a foundation for which your future self will thank you.
 The internet hosts a vast array of information and tutorials on any subject, video editing being one such subject.
 A brief search around YouTube will net hours and hours worth of free video editing tutorials in video format to boot.

 If YouTube isn’t your site of choice for tutorials, you have a range of alternatives to choose from.
 Sites that specialise in providing tutorials and teaching skills, such as Skillshare, offer a much more professional level of education in video editing.
 You might even find tutorials geared around a particular video editing suite, giving you an in-depth understanding of your chosen video editor too.
 However, the higher-quality tutorials tend to come at a price.
 Whether the price is worth paying compared to YouTube’s free, but sometimes quite amateur, tutorials is up to you.

 2. Find the best video editing software for you